Hospitality apprenticeships

 What do hospitality apprenticeships involve?

-Alternatively, the senior production chef apprenticeship involves a 90-minute test of 45 multiple-choice questions, 4-hour practical observation and a 60-minute professional discussion.
+Alternatively, the senior production chef apprenticeship involves a 90-minute test of 45 multiple-choice questions, four-hour practical observation and a 60-minute professional discussion.Ìý

 Who are they aimed at?

-For an intermediate apprenticeships you don’t need qualifications, while advanced programmes often require GCSEs in English, maths, and science.
-You also need to be over 16 and not enrolled in full-time education to apply.
+For intermediate apprenticeships you don't need qualifications, while advanced programmes often require GCSEs in English, maths, and science.
+You also need to be over 16 and not enrolled in full-time education to apply.Ìý

-After completing the first year and reaching the age of 19, the pay will increase to the National Minimum Wage (NMW) for your age group.
-You'll be paid for all working hours, including the training time, and you'll also receive a minimum of 20 days paid holiday.
+After completing the first year and reaching 19 years old, the pay will increase to the National Minimum Wage (NMW) for your age group.
+You'll be paid for all working hours, including the training time, and you'll also receive a minimum of 20 days paid holiday.Ìý

-While the NMW is the minimum amount that employers must pay, many employers offer higher wages, which means that your earning potential can increase as you progress through your apprenticeship.
-For example, as a hospitality team member apprentice at Goodies Farm Shop, you can earn between £9,609.60 to £18,964.40 per year, while Rick Stein's chef academy pays £10.42 per hour with the added benefits of tips.
+Many employers offer more than the minimum wage, which means that your earning potential can increase as you progress through your apprenticeship.
+For example, as a hospitality team member apprentice at Trafford Council, you can earn a salary of £22,366 to £22,737 per year, while Rick Stein's chef academy pays £11.44 per hour with the added benefits of tips.Ìý

 How do I become a hospitality apprentice?

 Most applications are submitted online through an application form but check with the employer beforehand.
-Some employers may require you to submit an up-to-date CV and cover letter.
+Some employers may require you to submit a CV a²Ô»å cover letter.
 It's recommended that you have relevant examples of your experience to support your application.
-For guidance, take a look at our example apprenticeship cover letter.
+For guidance, take a look at our example apprenticeship cover letter.Ìý

 Find out more